Residential Ground Source Heat Pump Incentive

 Need help getting started?
 Reach out for a no-cost heat pump consultation.

-Effective July 1, 2024, Eversource and Avangrid residential customers applying for a heat pump rebate will need to register your rebate online (preferred) or by mail, before you begin heat pump equipment installation, to qualify for a rebate.
-Rebate registrations are valid for 60 days from the date of approval.
-If you have questions about this update, please review our FAQs below.
+Effective July 1, 2024, Eversource and Avangrid residential customers applying for a heat pump rebate will need to register your rebate online (preferred) or by mail, before starting the heat pump installation to qualify.
+Wait for approval on your registration to verify that the equipment meets rebate eligibility requirements before proceeding with the installation.
+This may be sent by email or mail.
+Please note that rebate registrations are valid for 180 days from the date of approval.

-Submit your rebate registration online Download rebate form
+Register your rebate online Download rebate form

 Frequently Asked Questions (Date last updated: June 17, 2024)

-• How do I register my rebate?
+- How do I register my rebate?
 Visit the online portal to begin the process, which will take effect July 1, 2024: EnergizeCT.com/rebates .
 Your registration ID # will be required upon final submission of your rebate.

-• Is there a paper application form I can use?
+- Is there a paper application form I can use?
 Yes, it will be made available by July 1, 2024.
 Please note: using a paper registration will take longer to review and approve.
-We encourage our customers to utilize the online portal
+We encourage our customers to utilize the online portal.

-• What information do I need to register my rebate?
+- What information do I need to register my rebate?
 You will need to have selected your heat pump installer from the Energize Connecticut Heat Pump Installer Network and have a signed contract for your heat pump installation.

-• Does the rebate registration step mean I might not receive my rebate after my heat pumps are installed?
+- Does the rebate registration step mean I might not receive my rebate after my heat pumps are installed?
 Qualified heat pump installations are still eligible for rebates.
 Per our standard rebate terms and conditions, the rebate amount may be subject to change without notice.

-• Are you granting rebate registration extensions if my heat pump is not installed within the 60-day window?
+- Are you granting rebate registration extensions if my heat pump is not installed within the 180-day window?
 Ground source heat pump project timelines will be handled on a case-by-case basis and coordination of your rebate registration with your ground source heat pump installer is highly encouraged.
 You will need to contact our rebate processing company if you need to request an extension.
 Extensions are not guaranteed and are evaluated on a case-by-case basis.
 Please reach out to CTheatpumps@resource-innovations.com or call 1-888-855-0282.

-• If I’m already scheduled to install my heat pump (after July 1), do I still need to register for a rebate?
+- If I’m already scheduled to install my heat pump (after July 1), do I still need to register for a rebate?
 Yes, you will still need a rebate registration for any project not installed by July 1, 2024.

-• I already installed my heat pump and I did not register my rebate.
+- I already installed my heat pump and I did not register my rebate.
 Am I still eligible for the rebate?
 For installations completed before July 1, 2024, we will process rebate applications without a rebate registration.
 We will confirm eligibility based on the date on the invoice.

-• I have additional questions.
+- I have additional questions.
 Who can I contact?
 Please reach out to CTheatpumps@resource-innovations.com or call 1-888-855-0282

 Need help getting started?
 Reach out for a no-cost heat pump consultation.